 South Africa will use the Johnson & Johnson vaccine instead of the AstraZeneca vaccine in Phase 1 of its vaccination drive.
 The Johnson & Johnson vaccine has been proven effective against the 501Y.V2.

-The vaccination of healthcare workers with the Johnson and Johnson vaccine is part of the Sisonke (‘Together’) programme, a study to assess the real world effectiveness of the vaccine among healthcare workers.
+The vaccination of healthcare workers with the Johnson & Johnson vaccine is part of the Sisonke (‘Together’) programme, a study to assess the real world effectiveness of the vaccine among healthcare workers.
 It sets out to monitor, track and assess the occurrence of hospitalisations, the incidence of severe SARS CoV-2 infections, the diversity of breakthrough infections and evaluates vaccine uptake among healthcare workers.

 The programme is a partnership of the South African Medical Research Council and the National Department of Health that will vaccinate 500 000 healthcare workers.
 Through the programme government is able to make this safe and effective vaccine immediately available.